DeepLearningClub/pasteur-gpu-cluster/README.md

 ```bash
 salloc --qos=gpu --gres=gpu:1
 ```
-If success, you will get a shell on the requested node, you will be able to run:
+If success, you will get a shell on the requested node, you will be able to run the following command to check the gpus you have on the node your are running.
 ```bash
 nvidia-smi
 ```
-to check the gpus you have on the node your are running.
-Then, you should be able to run
+Then, you should be able to test with tensorflow
 ```
 python -c 'import tensorflow'
 ```
-or start a python/ipython session with tensorflow enabled
+or start a python/ipython session
 ```
 ipython
 ```